 Yes!
 Chicken Pho (also known as Pho Ga) is packed with nutritious ingredients and is in high protein.
 However, Pho can also be high in sodium and calories, so portion control is important.

 If you’re trying to cut back on sodium, you can use bone broth instead of chicken stock and substitute soy sauce with coconut aminos.

 What Does Pho Taste Like?

-Pho tastes like a really nice chicken stock packed with Asian flavors, herbs, and spices.
+Pho soup tastes like a really nice chicken stock packed with so much flavor from fresh herbs, and spices.